nitinR9/meteor-smash/README.md

 # Meteor Smash
 This is a made with phaser version 2.13.3 for [#WeeklyGameJam](https://itch.io/jam/weekly-game-jam-118) topic of game jam was 'spaceship'.
-Game hosted here [Meteor-Smash](https://splintercell9dev.itch.io/meteor-smash) This game is now no longer a prototype.
+Game hosted here [Meteor-Smash](https://splintercell9dev.itch.io/meteor-smash) this game is now no longer a prototype.
 Game instructions and controls are specified briefly as follows

 ### What's New ?